-- 1. The main unit should be mounted at this point, if not, install the main unit, see Installing the Main Unit on page 12 for details. - 2.
-Route the camera cable towards the main unit accordingly.
-Probably along the surface or may pass through a hole on the surface and towards the main unit. - 3.
+- The main unit should be mounted at this point, if not, install the main unit, see Installingthe Main Unit on page 12 for details. - Route the cable towards the main unit accordingly.
+Probably along the surface or may pass through a hole on the surface and towards the main unit.
+For models with separate extension cable, connect the extension cable to the camera module connector. - 3.
 For excess cable, properly roll the cable as shown below; do not bend the cable.